Title 17, Chapter 17.16.140 (E) Rental or Leasing of Real Property or Public Right-of-Way by the Bureau of Transportation:

 - Sample lease rate

 Previously, leases were only required for subsurface enclosed spaces extending beyond the curb.
-This change now requires a lease for all exclusive utility vaults (“UVE”) located in the right-of-way.
+This change now requires a lease for all utility vaults or structures for the benefit of the adjacent property owner, individually or collectively, (“UV”) located in the right-of-way.
 There is a strong demand for the use of Portland’s rights-of-way which results in competition for a very limited public asset, particularly on and below the street level.
 Such competing interests include linear public and private utilities (sewer, water, electric, gas, fiber optics and cable), as well as street features (signal, light and catenary poles, signs, trees, meters, trash receptacles, fire hydrants, parking, planters, storm water facilities, landscaping and public transportation stations).
-Private use of the public right-of-way for UVE purposes can directly limit, alter or eliminate the aforementioned uses.
-A revocable permit does not guarantee long-term use of the right-of-way; however, a lease for private use will provide greater long-term assurance for the facilities served by the UVE.
+Private use of the public right-of-way for UV purposes can directly limit, alter or eliminate the aforementioned uses.
+A revocable permit does not guarantee long-term use of the right-of-way; however, a lease for private use will provide greater long-term assurance for the facilities served by the UV.

-The leasing requirements for exclusive utility vaults in the right-of-way shall apply to all new applications for vaults effective July 1, 2016.
-Utility vaults that are not exclusive in nature will not require a lease.
+The leasing requirements for UVs in the right-of-way shall apply to all new applications for vaults effective July 1, 2016.

 The initial draft lease should take approximately 3-4 weeks, at which time it will be provided to the applicant.